A plastic surgeon who amassed more than 844,000 followers and 14.6 million likes on TikTok has has lost her medical license in Ohio.

 Patient 2 went to Dr. Grave for liposuction, an umbilical hernia repair, and more.
 Once again, the patient was discharged without written discharge instructions with info about lidocaine toxicity.
 Patient 2 had to call 911 due to severe abdominal pain.
 The Board states that the patient was admitted to the hospital with rhabdomyolysis, which is a breakdown of muscle tissue that releases a damaging protein into the blood.
 It can be fatal or result in permeant disability.

 After an exploratory laparotomy, Patient 2 was also found to have six enterotomies (surgical incisions) and multiple serial tears.
 A small bowel resection, two repairs of the small bowel, and a partial omentectomy were required for Patient 2.

 The Board states that Patient 3 suffered a bleeding breast, nausea, tachycardia, and an infection that required both breast implants to be removed, as well as a removal of a mesh bra and the debridement of both breasts.

-Dr. Grave will have the opportunity to argue her case at a hearing before the Board makes a final decision on whether or not the suspension will be permanent.
-According to the suspension documents from the Board, an “individual subject to a permanent action taken by the board is forever thereafter ineligible to hold a license or certificate to practice and the board shall not accept an application for reinstatement of the license or certificate or for issuance of a new license or certificate”.
+Dr. Grave had the opportunity to argue her case at a hearing before the Board made the final decision that the suspension would be permanent.
+According to the original suspension documents from the Board, an “individual subject to a permanent action taken by the board is forever thereafter ineligible to hold a license or certificate to practice and the board shall not accept an application for reinstatement of the license or certificate or for issuance of a new license or certificate”.

-You can read the entire letter from the State Medical Board of Ohio by clicking right here.
+You can read the entire letter from the State Medical Board of Ohio back in 2022 by clicking right here.